futuremarc/p5-camp/SYLLABUS.md

 ## OVERVIEW

 This course is an introduction to creative coding with the [p5.js](http://p5js.org) JavaScript Library.
-It will cover the basics of programming through: drawing and animating on the HTML5 canvas, designing and building interactivity, manipulating and animating the DOM, audio synthesis with web audio API, music visualization, and video/image manipulation.
+It will cover the basics of programming through: drawing and animating in the browser, designing and building interactivity, manipulating and animating the page structure, audio synthesis on the web, and music visualization.

 ### CLASS 1: Introduction